-UW-Whitewater Tech Camps allow middle and high school-age girls to explore careers in Information Technology in a college campus environment.
-Participants will work with a combination of UW-Whitewater students, faculty, and IT professionals to build a digital scrapbook, editing digital video, working with computer hardware and Internet security, building a website, recording a video and podcast, and more.
+UW-Whitewater's CyberGirlz and CyberHigh Tech Camps allow middle and high school-age girls to explore careers in Information Technology (IT) in a college campus environment.
+Participants will work with a combination of UW-Whitewater students, faculty, and IT professionals to complete activities such as building a digital scrapbook, editing digital video, working with computer hardware and Internet security, building a website, recording a video and podcast, and more.

-All of our camps are run by UW-Whitewater faculty and staff, while campers will also work closely with education and IT students.
-Additionally, UW-Whitewater alumni and IT professionals from companies around the area participate, ensuring students learn the latest technologies and benefit from meeting working professionals.
+All of our camps are run by UW-Whitewater faculty and staff, while campers will also work closely with Business Education and IT students.
+Additionally, UW-Whitewater alumni and IT professionals from companies around the area often participate, ensuring students learn the latest technologies and benefit from meeting working professionals.

 Students are grouped by age into either CyberGirlz or CyberHigh Camp, described below.

 CyberGirlz is a two-day summer day camp designed for girls entering the 6th, 7th, or 8th grades.
 This is a hands-on learning experience that will allow you to explore the fun and exciting world of technology through programming activities, presentations, and on-campus field trips.

 Spend a night on campus: during this two-day camp, you'll get to use technology that helps solve real world problems in business, science, music and more.
-CyberHigh is designed for incoming 9th and 10th graders, and the topics covered change each year.
+CyberHigh is designed for incoming 9th through 12th graders, and the topics covered change each year.

 CyberHigh is typically held Thursday - Friday, during the second week of July, annually.